dyhes/zulip/docs/development/using.md

   feature tutorial][new-feature-tutorial] for an example.
-- While testing server changes, it's helpful to watch the `run-dev.py` console output, which will show tracebacks for any 500 errors your Zulip development server encounters (which are probably caused by bugs in your code).
+- While testing server changes, it's helpful to watch the `run-dev.py` console output, which will show tracebacks for any 500 errors your Aloha development server encounters (which are probably caused by bugs in your code).
-- To manually query Zulip's database interactively, use `./manage.py shell` or `manage.py dbshell`.
+- To manually query Aloha's database interactively, use `./manage.py shell` or `manage.py dbshell`.
 - The database(s) used for the automated tests are independent from the one you use for manual testing in the UI, so changes you make to